Read and learn about the full unexpected beauty of Sweden in Part I!

 In Sweden (and the rest of Scandinavia as well), the sun does not really set during summer.
 You have days in June and July which are 18-19 hours long, with the sun setting at 10 P.M. and rising at 3 A.M.
 This nature phenomena is celebrated by Swedes with the ‘Midsummer Festival’.
 They dance around a maypole, eat, drink and enjoy their lives.
 Every city organizes Midsummer Festivals for everybody to come, as well as locals privately.
 During Midsummer’s Eve – traditionally the longest day in the year, now it is always set on a Friday – the shops are usually closed and the Swedes are looking forward to dancing into the sun.

-Brave the cold in Lapland!
-In the far north of the tundra like landscape in Sweden lays Lapland.
+Brave the cold in Sweden!
+In the far north of the tundra-like landscape in Sweden is the border to Lapland in Finland.
 Scattered along the Arctic North the so-called ‘Sami’, Sweden’s indigenous people, live isolated in the cold.
 But you can also visit and talk to them, find out about their lives, go skiing and even see some reindeer.
-Lapland is breathtaking, it is far from anything you have ever seen.
+The north is breathtaking, it is far from anything you have ever seen.
 It is also the perfect place to experience the ‘Aurora borealis’, also known as the Northern Lights.
 In this case, a picture really says more than a thousand words.

 The most popular and famous hiking trail is the ‘Kungsleden’ (Sw.: King’s Trail).
 It is 440 km long and will take you a month discovering the remote places in Sweden.
 Yet, there are also parts of the hiking trail which are a lot shorter for those who are feeling more adventurous than bethinking.
 Another top trail is ‘Sörmlandsleden’.
 It goes along the southern part of Middle Sweden and is not far from the major cities.
 The 1000 km long trail is subdivided into 100 daytrips and different difficulties.
 So you choose: up in the North, isolated or down in the South, civilized?